Apply to FLAMIN Animations

 What do you mean by Animation?

-We want you to be creative and imaginative with the equipment and technology at your disposal, whether it may be low-tech or state of the art.
-It is your idea and your vision for it that we are interested in.
+We want you to be creative and imaginative with the equipment and technology at your disposal, whether it is low-tech or state of the art.
+It is your idea and creative vision that we are most interested in.

-Check out the Film London Talent Showcase for examples of animations that FLAMIN has commissioned in previous years.
+Check out previous FLAMIN Animations commissions and the Film London Talent Showcase for examples of animators that FLAMIN has worked with in previous years.